rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

  `<application-root>/bin/target/win32`

 <a name="optimize"></a>
-##Optimize the runtime (optional)
+##Minimize the target footprint (optional)
-The size of a Win32 app installer can be minimized by excluding the Qt and/or Visual C runtime DLLs, and configuring the target system to execute from a single shared instance of those DLLs.
+The size of the Windows executable can be minimized by excluding Qt and/or Visual C runtime libraries, and the target configured to execute multiple apps from a single shared instance of those DLLs.

-**Important: Excluded DLLs still must be installed on every target**.
-Zebra simplifies this process with its own set of runtime installers that automatically install all required Qt and Visual Studio redistributable DLLs into a shared location and configure the target's path settings accordingly.
+**Important: Optimized apps won't run unless the target has been configured as described this section; excluded DLLs still must be installed on every target**.
+Zebra simplifies this process with a set of target runtime installers that automatically install all required Qt and Visual Studio redistributable DLLs into a shared location and configure target path settings accordingly.
+Alternatively, Qt5 DLLs can be copied to a folder on the target, the path to which must be added to the `PATH` environment variable and the `QTDIR` system variable removed.

 NOTE: Zebra runtime installers include the Zebra Qt library builds, and should not be used if other Qt DLLs are required.

-Alternatively, Qt5 DLLs can be manually placed in a folder, the path to which must be added to the `PATH` environment variable, and the `QTDIR` system variable removed.

 ###Step 1- Specify DLL exclusions

-Add one or both of the boolean parameters `deployqt` and `deploymsvc` to the `win32` section of your `build.yml` and exclude the corresponding runtimes by setting their values to 0, as below:
+**Add one or both of the boolean parameters** `deployqt` and `deploymsvc` to the `win32` section of your `build.yml` and exclude the corresponding runtimes by setting their values to 0, as below:

     :::yaml